letantai3001180588/MilkTeaOrder/README.md

 ## Features

-The Food Order App Redux includes the following features:
+The Milk Tea Order App Redux includes the following features:

 1. Cart control for adding correctly amounts if item is already in cart.
 2. If item not in cart, add to it normally.